neurosim/NeuroSim/README.md

 If you have logistic questions or comments on the model, please contact :man: [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact :man: [Junmo Lee](mailto:junmolee@gatech.edu) or :man: [James Read](mailto:jread6@gatech.edu) or :man: [Ming-Yen Lee](mailto:mlee838@gatech.edu)

 ## Recent Update
-:star2: [2024.10.10] M3D version with the lastest hardware evaluation is avaiable.
+:star2: [2024.10.10] M3D version with the latest hardware evaluation is available.
 Check branch 3DInferenceV1.1/M3D for more details.

 ## References related to this tool
 1. J. Lee, A. Lu, W. Li, S. Yu, ※NeuroSim V1.
 4: Extending Technology Support for Digital Compute-in-Memory Toward 1nm Node, *§ IEEE Transactions on Circuits and Systems I: Regular Papers*, 2024.